OSS / Core Gateway

 Aliases

 An alias is a stable model name that points to a concrete provider model.
-Your app sends the alias in the model field, and Aurora resolves it before sending the request upstream.
+Your

-For example, after you confirm the real upstream model IDs from GET /admin/api/v1/models, you can create aliases such as:
+For example, after you confirm the real upstream model IDs from

-regular -> <provider-name>/<standard model id>
+regular -> <provider-name>/<standard-model-id>

-smarter -> <provider-name>/<larger model id>Your app can then send:
+Your app can then send:

 {